evanlucas/fish-kubectl-completions/README.md

 ## Building

-This was tested using go 1.11.1 on macOS.
+This was tested using go 1.15.7 on macOS 11.1 "Big Sur".

 ```console
 $ make build